 On the HERO9, HERO8, HERO7, HERO6, HERO5, and HERO (2018) models, you can use voice control.

 On many models (but not all), you can use one of the GoPro remote controls.
 One of them, the Remo remote, also works with voice control with the HERO5 and HERO6 models.

 The HERO7 Black is thus far the only camera that includes a self-timer (yes, it really took them that long to incorporate this basic feature).
-For earlier models, you can use a workaround to start the time-lapse photo mode to shoot a continuous sequence of photos and simply stop it when you're done and delete the shots you don’t want.
+For earlier models, you can use a workaround to start the time-lapse photo mode to shoot a continuous sequence of photos and simply stop it when you’re done and delete the shots you don’t want.
 It’s not particularly elegant, but it works.

 Controlling the Exposure